DrVicki/angular-with-projects/chapter1.md

 Components of an Angular application can be logically organized as a tree: Figure 1.1 – Component tree

-An Angular application typically has one main component, called AppComponent, by convention.
+An Angular application typically has one main component, called ```AppComponent```, by convention.
 Each component in the tree can communicate and interact with its siblings